 But even if there are some benefits to the placebo effects, there are some precautions that athletes, patients, and healthcare professions must consider.
 Physiotherapist and triathlete Paul Westwood warned that Kinesio Tape could “promotes the belief that their body is not good enough and they need an extrinsic factor (tape) to allow it to function.”
 He mentioned that the placebo effect might eventually wear off if the athlete rely too much on it.
 (9)

-Manual therapists who find taping — Kinesio Tape or regular taping — useful in their practice may continue to use it, but they should be honest and open about how and why it works (or not work) for some people based on the current scientific evidence and our understanding of pain.
-Of course, taping is just one out of many “tools” in the metaphorical toolbox of manual therapists and shouldn’t be the mean to the end.
+Manual therapists who find taping — Kinesio Tape or regular taping — useful in their practice should continue to use it, but they should be honest and open about how and why it works (or not work) for their patients.
+Of course, taping is just one out of many “tools” in the metaphorical toolbox of manual therapists and should not be the panacea for pain relief.